Sagarmatha Television

-Sagarmatha Television, is a Nepali television program broadcast from Kathmandu, Nepal.
-It is the first Nepali television broadcast from Nepal.
-It was established in 2007.
+Sagarmatha Television, is a Nepali television program broadcast from Washington DC, USA.
+It is the first Nepali television broadcast from USA.
+It was established in 1996.

 In United States, Sagarmatha Television is broadcast every Sunday at 12:30 PM on MHZ Networks, followed by Nepal Darshan at 1:00 PM.
 This program intends to keep people informed of things happening in Nepal and also to display its culture to the multinational communities in America and around the world.